-The child had watched a TV news documentary a couple of days earlier showing cruelty to calves that had been sent off to be killed
+The child had watched a TV news documentary a couple of days earlier showing cruelty to calves that had been sent off by farmers to be killed at an abattoir.

-Would you expect an early childhood educator to answer the child's questions fully, partly, or divert the child's attention to talking about something else?
+Would you expect an early childhood teacher or educator to answer the child’s question fully, partly, or divert the child’s attention to talking about something else?

-- Such questions can be taken up as opportunity to encourage the child to think about his/ her own thinking (developing his/ her meta-cognitive skills)
+Such questions can be taken up as opportunity to encourage the child to think about their own thinking (this is important for developing metacognitive skills)

 How would you like to see an early childhood teacher respond when a child wants to talk or learn about such matters?